 - 1/8 tsp of cardamom

 - 1 tsp of flax or coconut oil

 Directions: Blend all of these ingredients together at high speed for 2-3 minutes.
 This smoothie should be taken first thing each morning after the 16 ounces of hot water recommended above.
 No food should be eaten for at least one hour after.

 5. Take 1 tsp of soaked chia seeds each morning.

 Although chia seeds can be dehydrating (and therefore provoke Vata and constipation) when taken in the wrong context, they can also lubricate the colon and promote healthy elimination when taken properly.
-Taking a small amount of soaked chia seeds each morning is great for your daily soluble fiber intake which is known to form a gel like substance in the the GI tract, lubricating the intestinal wall and aiding in healthy elimination.
+Taking a small number of soaked chia seeds each morning is great for your daily soluble fiber intake which is known to form a gel-like substance in the GI tract, lubricating the intestinal wall and aiding in healthy elimination.

 Directions: Soak 1 tsp of chia seeds in 1 cup of water overnight.
 Take this first thing each morning followed by the 16 ounces of warm-hot water recommended in #3 above.
 NOTE: When taking chia seeds regularly it is even more crucial to drink enough water each day as they can otherwise lead to dehydration.

 6. Take Haritaki, ghee, and honey in warm milk before bed.